-- We disclose any active, prospective, or recent consulting business we have with any company we write about in any story that mentions said company.
+- We disclose all consulting business we have conducted recently with any company we write about in any story that mentions said company.
 Consulting is a small part of our business, which you can learn more about here.

 - Infill Thinking has no outside investors.
 It is 100% owned by the founder, and the only boss we answer to is our readers.